 - Estrogen is absolutely high.
 This means that your body has much more Estrogen than it should normally have.

 - Estrogen is not so high, but Progesterone is very low.
 This really leads to high Estrogen levels relative to Progesterone.
-And this kind of hormone imbalance often leads to its own set of inconvenient health symptoms.
+And this kind of hormone imbalance often leads to its own set of inconvenient high Estrogen symptoms.

 Now, let’s dig in the reasons of high Estrogen levels inside your body: